simonedambrogio/Brightness/README.md

 ## Data Preparation

-Download the data from the [OSF repository](https://osf.io/uk46v/) and organize it in a `data/` folder as shown in the Repository Structure section below.
+Download the data from the [OSF repository](https://osf.io/uk46v/) and organize it as shown in the Repository Structure section below.
+Configure paths in `config.yaml` to match your local setup.

 1. **Behavioral Data**: Use the preprocessed behavioral data from the repository (`data_behavior.csv`)
-2. **Model Results**: Pre-computed model fits and outputs are available for immediate figure replication
+2. **VAM Training Data**: Processed visual stimuli and behavioral data ready for aVAM training
-3. **VAM Training Data**: Processed visual stimuli and behavioral data ready for aVAM training
+3. **Model Results**: Pre-computed model fits and outputs are stored in the `output/` folder for immediate figure replication
 4. **Eye-tracking Data**: Preprocessed gaze data from webcam-based eye tracking is included

 ## Training the aVAM